-If you are a regular Microsoft Excel 2016 user, but not quite familiar with Power Query Add-in for Excel, then this post will acquaint and help you get started with it.
-Any advanced Excel user faces challenge of analyzing or creating reports with PivotTables and PivotCharts as they lack the expertise in this domain and often end up showing static tabular data, or summaries.
-Though it is easy to use this table for quick data entry, it is difficult to start data analysis on such table or convert it into PivotTable and shape it to meet your analysis needs.
+If you are a regular Microsoft Excel user but not quite familiar with Power Query Add-in for Excel, then this post will acquaint you and help you get started with it.
+Any advanced Excel user faces the challenge of analyzing or creating reports with PivotTables and PivotCharts as they lack expertise in this domain and often show static tabular data or summaries.
+Though it is easy to use this table for quick data entry, it is difficult to start data analysis on such a table or convert it into PivotTable and shape it to meet your analysis needs.

-Look no further, with Power Query technology in Excel, you can change this.
-The new capability added to Excel 2016 allows you to unpivot static tables, ie. access your tables, perform a transformation and create a PivotTable from the transformed data, in Excel 2016.
+Look no further, with Power Query technology in Excel; you can change this.
+The new capability added to Excel allows you to unpivot static tables, i.e., access your tables, perform a transformation, and create a PivotTable from the transformed data in Excel.

-Consider you have an Excel workbook that is dedicated for manual data entry to track the number hours you expend energies on a single relevant project.
+Consider you have an Excel workbook that is dedicated to manual data entry to track the number of hours you expend energy on a single relevant project.

 Analyzing this data can be a daunting task.
-You wish, if you could just create charts on this data.
-Fortunately, through the new Get & Transform section in the Data tab of Excel 2016, you could complete the task.
+You wish if you could just create charts on this data.
+Fortunately, through the new Get & Transform section in the Data tab of Excel, you could complete the task.
 To do so,

 Simply select any cell inside an existing table or range and in the Get & Transform section, click From Table.

 You will see a preview of your data inside the Query Editor window.
 Under this window, you can start transforming your data.
-Each change you make is recorded as a transformation step that is saved with your workbook.
-All the steps are kept as a sequence and can be performed every time time you refresh your data.
+Each change you make is recorded as a transformation step that is saved in your workbook.
+All the steps are kept as a sequence and can be performed whenever you refresh your data.

 In the Query Editor, you will usually need the help of the Unpivot transformation to change your table into a format that can be used by PivotTable.